-(Children are placed in Phonics based on their reading level - your child will be given a evaluated their first week of class for phonics and literature placement.
-Emergent readers is the grade level expectation but your child may be placed in the beginning or advanced class depending on their reading level and moved up or down as the year progresses )
+Children are placed in Phonics based on their reading level - your child will be given a evaluated their first week of class for phonics and literature placement.
+Beginning readers is the grade level expectation but your child may be moved up into the emergent reader class depending on their reading level, and may moved up or down as the year progresses.

-Handwriting without Tears- Printing Power.
+Handwriting without Tears.
 Students will learn correct letter formation and practice writing correctly.